 Che ck the following boxes to determine which worksheets you should complete.
 (You may check multiple box es.)
-1 If you have nonresident individual and estate members that you wish to voluntarily prepay pass-through withholding on behalf of, check this box and complete Worksheet 1 2 If you have partnership or S corporation members that you wish to voluntarily prepay pass-through withholding on behalf of, check this box and complete Worksheet 2 3 If you have nonresident trust members that you wish to voluntarily prepay pass-through withholding on behalf of, check this box and complete Worksheet 3 4 If you have corporation members that you wish to voluntarily prepay pass-through withholding on behalf of, check this box and complete Worksheet 4 5 If you wish to prepay your own estimated tax liability, check this box and complete Worksheet 5 Onc e the worksheets are complete, add the total from each worksheet: Worl rsheet 1, Line 9 Worl ksheet 2, Line 9 Worl ksheet 3, Line 13 Worl ksheet 4, Line 13 Worl ksheet 5, Line 12 TOTAL indiv rksheet 1: Figure your pass-through withholding prepayments for nonresident individual and estate midual and estate members that you wish to voluntarily prepay pass-through withholding on behalf of, community the amount of your prepayment.
-Keep this record for your files.
-1 Enter your nonresident individual and estate members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
+1 If you have nonresident individual and estate members that you wish to voluntarily prepay pass-through withholding on behalf of, check this box and complete Worksheet 1 2 If you have partnership or S corporation members that you wish to voluntarily prepay pass-through with on behalf of, check this box and complete Worksheet 2 3 If you have nonresident trust members that you wish to voluntarily prepay pass-through withholding on check this box and complete Worksheet 3 4 If you have corporation members that you wish to voluntarily prepay pass-through withholding on behalthis box and complete Worksheet 4 5 If you wish to prepay your own estimated tax liability, check this box and complete Worksheet 5 Once e the worksheets are complete, add the total from each worksheet: Worl rsheet 1, Line 9 Worl ksheet 2, Line 9 Worl ksheet 3, Line 13 Worl ksheet 4, Line 13 Worl ksheet 5, Line 12 TOTAL Woı essing of your return, or a delay in the generation of any overpayment. rksheet 1: Figure your pass-through withholding prepayments for nonresident individual and estate midual and estate members that you wish to voluntarily prepay pass-through withholding on behalf of, com • rmine the amount of your prepayment.
+Keep this record for your files. ipiete ti iis worksneet to 1 Enter your nonresident individual and estate members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
 1 2 Enter your nonresident individual and estate members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).
 2 3 Add Lines 1 and 2 and enter the result.
 3 4 Multiply Line 3 by 4.95% (.0495) and enter the result.
 4 5 Enter the amount of Illinois income tax credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
 5 6 Subtract Line 5 from Line 4 and enter the result.
 6 7 Enter the amount of surcharge from the sale of assets by gaming licensee passed-through to you and distributed to nonresident individual and estate members.
 7 8 Add Lines 6 and 7.
 8 9 Divide Line 8 by 4.
 This is the amount of each of your voluntary prepayments for nonresident individual and estate members.
-9

-Worksheet 2: Figure your pass-through withholding prepayments for partnership or S corporation members.
-If you have partnership or S corporation members that you wish to voluntarily prepay pass-through withholding for, complete this worksheet to determine the amount of your prepayment.
+9 II 1065 Instructions (P.02/2 your prepayment.
 Keep this record for your files.
 Enter your partnership or S corporation members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
-Enter your partnership or S corporation members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).
-Add Lines 1 and 2 and enter the result.
-4 Multiply Line 3 by 1.5% (.015) and enter the result.
-Enter the amount of Illinois replacement tax investment credits expected in the tax year to be passed 5 to the members whose income is included on Lines 1 or 2.
+Enter your partnership or S corporation members' share of nonbusiness income allocable 2 to Illinois expected in the tax year (cannot be less than zero).
+3 Add Lines 1 and 2 and enter the result.
+3 4 Multiply Line 3 by 1.5% (.015) and enter the result.
+Enter the amount of Illinois replacement tax investment credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
 Subtract Line 5 from Line 4 and enter the result.
-7 Enter the amount of surcharge from the sale of assets by gaming licensee passed-through to you and distributed to partnership and S corporation members.
-Add Lines 6 and 7.
+Enter the amount of surcharge from the sale of assets by gaming licensee passed-through to you and distributed to partnership and S corporation members.
+8 Add Lines 6 and 7.
 Divide Line 8 by 4.
 This is the amount of each of your voluntary prepayments for partnership or S corporation members.
-Worksheet 3: Figure your pass-through withholding prepayments for nonresident trust members.
-If you have nonresident trust members that you wish to voluntarily prepay pass-through withholding for, complete this worksheet to determine the amount of your prepayment.
-Keep this record for your files.
-Enter your nonresident trust members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
-Enter your nonresident trust members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).